cdcarter/PledgesforPatronManager/README.md

 TODO:
 * Docs
 * Batch process (and maybe scheduled job) to rollup any pledges
-* Better writeoff handling -- maybe a closed/lost oppty and a writeoff action?
+* Better writeoff handling -- the standard Amount field on the Pledge should be Pledged Amount less any writeoff.
+This means we need to add a Pledged_Amount__c field, a trigger to update Amount, rework the formula for Amount_Due__c, and the formula for Pledge_Amount__c on Payments, and of course the rollups!